mas-bandwidth/gafferongames/content/post/snapshot_compression.md

 Your browser does not support the video tag.
 </video>

-There are many options for bandwidth optimization and with a bit of work the seemingly impossible is in fact possible.
-We just took 20mbit down to less than 0.25mbit on average.
-That's less than 1.25% of original uncompressed bandwidth!
+As you can see the end result is pretty good.

+## Conclusion

-That's about as far as I can take it using traditional hand-rolled bit-packing techniques.
+And that's about as far as I can take it using traditional hand-rolled bit-packing techniques.
+You can find source code for my implementation of all compression techniques mentioned in this article <a href="https://gist.github.com/gafferongames/bb7e593ba1b05da35ab6">here</a>.

 It's possible to get even better compression using a different approach.
 Bit-packing is inefficient because not all bit values have equal probability of 0 vs 1.
 No matter how hard you tune your bit-packer a context aware arithmetic encoding can beat your result by more accurately modeling the probability of values that occur in your data set.
 This <a href="https://github.com/rygorous/gaffer_net/blob/master/main.cpp">implementation</a> by Fabian Giesen beat my best bit-packed result by 25%.

 It's also possible to get a much better result for delta encoded orientations using the previous baseline orientation values to estimate angular velocity and predict future orientations rather than delta encoding the smallest three representation directly.
-Chris Doran from Geomerics wrote an excellent <a href="http://www.geomerics.com/wp-content/uploads/2015/04/rotation_blog_toprint.pdf">article</a> exploring the mathematics of quaternion compression that is worth reading.
+Chris Doran from Geomerics wrote also wrote an excellent <a href="http://www.geomerics.com/wp-content/uploads/2015/04/rotation_blog_toprint.pdf">article</a> exploring the mathematics of quaternion compression that is worth reading.

 <strong>NEXT ARTICLE</strong>: <a href="http://gafferongames.com/networked-physics/state-synchronization/">State Synchronization</a>